LucasDevSystem/sciencegram-front/README.md

     Description
 </h2>

-This web site was developed with the purpose to serve as a portfolio, where each line of code demonstrates my knowledge and experience.
+This web site was developed with the purpose to improve my knowledge , where each line of code demonstrates my knowledge and experience.
 I hope you enjoy it : )

 - - - -
 <h2 align=center id="run">